 Amazon Reserved Instances (RIs) and Savings Plans are discounted pricing models for EC2, RDS and other AWS services.
-The core premise is simple – commit to a certain usage in advance, and enjoy up to 75% discount on core AWS cloud services.
+The core premise is simple – commit to a certain usage in advance, and enjoy anywhere from 29% to 72% discount on core AWS cloud services.
 Cost-conscious companies that rely on cloud based infrastructure make use of AWS RIs and Savings Plans to reduce costs for long-term deployments, and stable predictable workloads.

 However, the management of these pricing models is not as simple as it seems at first glance.
 Since they are purely a billing construct, the terms and conditions under which they apply can easily vary, and a lack of familiarity with the entire picture can lead to missed savings, or worse, outright losses due to wasted upfront, financial commitments.